NB Excellence Awards 2025 Set to Celebrate Brilliance Across Lifestyle, Hospitality, and Innovation - www.lokmattimes.com

 NB Excellence Awards 2025 Set to Celebrate Brilliance Across Lifestyle, Hospitality, and Innovation

-PNN New Delhi [India], November 21: Every outstanding achievement begins with a story of passion, innovation, and commitment.
-The ...
+New Delhi [India], November 21: Every outstanding achievement begins with a story of passion, innovation, and commitment.
+The NB ...

 New Delhi [India], November 21: Every outstanding achievement begins with a story of passion, innovation, and commitment.
 The NB Excellence Awards 2025 continue that tradition by celebrating the people and brands shaping India's hospitality, lifestyle, and wellness industries.
 The new edition promises to be wonderful, more inclusive, and more visionary than ever before.
 It will be held on December 19, 2025, at the prestigious Radisson Blu, Dwarka, New Delhi.
 This year's awards aim to create a fantastic space where industry legends meet innovators, and where collaboration enhances excellence.
 With a focus beyond hospitality into lifestyle and wellness, the NB Excellence Awards 2025 are set to honour India's experience economy.